 If a tooth has been broken or damaged by decay, your dentist will try to fix it with a filling, crown or other treatment.
 Sometimes there is simply too much damage for repair to be possible or feasible.
-In such cases, extraction is needed, often to treat toothache.
-Very loose teeth also will require extraction if they can’t be saved.

 The most common reasons for a removal are therefore when a tooth:

 - Is too badly broken down, cracked or decayed to be repaired.

 - Has become very loose (and/or is causing problems) due to gum disease.

 Other possible reasons for having a tooth out are:

 - If requested by an orthodontist, i.e. to make room to straighten the other teeth.

 - There is an extra (supernumerary) tooth that is blocking a adult tooth from coming into place.

 - Removing a baby tooth to allow the adult counterpart to come into place better.